Astronomy487/heading-enumerator/README.md

 # heading-enumerator

-This is a small JS project that automatically enumerates <h> heading elements in an HTML document that profides significant customization in how enumerations are presented.
+This is a small JS project that automatically enumerates <h> heading elements in an HTML document that provides significant customization in how enumerations are presented.

 ## Usage